H-1B Visa Registrations Drop 27%: What's Behind the Dramatic Decline?

 Recent H-1B Visa Registration Numbers Show Notable Changes

-The latest H-1B cap registration period for fiscal year 2026 recorded 343,981 eligible registrations, marking a 26.9% decrease from FY 2025's 470,342 submissions.
+The latest H-1B cap registration period for fiscal year 2026 recorded 343,981 eligible registrations, marking a 26.9% decrease from FY 2025’s 470,342 submissions.
 This substantial drop becomes even more apparent when compared to FY 2024, which saw over 758,000 eligible registrations.
+Earlier, registration numbers were much higher, with more applicants submitting multiple registrations, but current policies have led to a more cautious approach.

 The data points to changing dynamics in the U.S. immigration landscape for specialty occupation workers.
 The reduced registration numbers show a more focused applicant pool, with fewer multiple submissions per person.
 This aligns with USCIS’s efforts to make the selection process fairer (and to stop giving an advantage to people who found a lot of different prospective employers to sponsor them).